 However, employers need to be aware that employees who work under certain types of contract may have legal rights specific to that type of contract.

 The use of zero hours contracts has attracted a certain amount of publicity and criticism.
 From 26 May 2015, provisions in the Small Business, Enterprise and Employment Act 2015 rendered unenforceable exclusivity terms, which prevent individuals from working for another employer, in zero hours contracts.
-Further Regulations protecting workers who breach an exclusivity term came into force on 11 January 2016.
-See Employment law manual > Contracts of employment > Types of contract > Protection for breaching exclusivity terms in zero hours contracts for more details.

 The general secretary of the TUC Frances O'Grady warned "greedy businesses that treat workers like animals" that they have no place to hide in her speech at the TUC Congress in Brighton.